Lewiscr7/exercicio-/README.md

 * uso do comando push
 * uso do comando pull
+* uso do comando git fetch